OpenWebconcept/plugin-openwoo-app-content-editor/readme.md

 ```

 ### Custom Post Types
-This plugin adds three custom post types to WordPress:
+This plugin adds four custom post types to WordPress:
 - OpenWoo - Pages
+  - N.B.
+A page with the slug 'home' will get specific fields for editing parts of the homepage.
 - OpenWoo - FAQ
 - OpenWoo - Lists
+- OpenWoo - Categories

 ### Custom Menu's
 This plugin adds two custom menu's to the WordPress admin, that are used in the OpenWoo.App footer: